By Nancy Armitage

 1 bottle Jamaican rum

-1 bottle chardonnay white wine
+1 bottle chardonnay white wine, chilled

 2 lb. ice cubes